GeorgeLeePatterson/stately/stately/README.md

 - 🆔 **Time-Sortable IDs** - UUID v7 for naturally ordered identifiers
 - 🚀 **Web APIs** - Optional Axum integration with generated handlers

+Stately does not provide the configuration and structures that comprise the state.
+Instead it provides an ultra-thin container management strategy that provides seamless integration with [@stately/ui](stately-ui).

 ## Installation

 Add to your `Cargo.toml`: